 Home is the safest place for any living being on this planet.
 And a strong home makes the security concern even better.
 Right from wood to brick and even plastic, man has been experimenting with different types of construction materials to make his home strong and durable from the ancient times.
 In the ancient times, humans used caves as homes to protect themselves from wild animals and inclement weather.
 Over time, he had to travel to various places in search of food and other materials.
 Therefore, he had to build homes with various durable materials.
 After the evolution of architecture, there has been a constant change in the structure and design of the buildings.
 Nevertheless, five materials have stood the test of time and are being used today to build the strongest buildings in the world.
+Of course, team up with a local building, heating and plumbing service such as the Muswell Hill plumbers Staunch & Flow.
 Let us check out best building materials for long lasting buildings.

 1. Wood – an ever green classic material

 One of the most oldest forms of construction material, wood has stood the test of time.
 While sometimes we use wood as a decorative material, in some cases we also use it to construct our homes.
 Log cabins is one such classic example that we can find even today.
 In addition, this is a material blends in perfectly with other construction materials as well.
 When compared to stone, wood is lightweight.
 It is also strong and seasoned to remove the moisture.
 During ancient times, bricks, newspapers and other such materials for insulation purposes and to make energy efficient homes.

 Although Wood is easy to work with however, there are some downsides of using wood for construction.
 It is easily prone to decaying and damages due to moisture and pest infestation.
 Fire can cause serious damage and destroy wood.
 Even though there are drawbacks, wood buildings are known to survive for long periods.
 One of the oldest buildings existing today is found in Japan.
 The Horyu-ji temple dates back to the 8th century.